-- 1. Possess or use alcohol, tobacco, or any illegal drugs - 2.
-Possess or use firearms or fireworks of any kind - 3.
-Leave the lodging complex alone unaccompanied
+- 1. Possess or use alcohol, tobacco, or any illegal drugs. - 2.
+Possess or use firearms or fireworks of any kind. - 3.
+Leave the lodging complex alone. - 4.
+Participate in romantic activities.

 Disciplinary Action

 To avoid serious disciplinary action, stay away from this stuff: